 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services In-network: Out-of-network: Colorectal cancer screening (continued) For people not at high risk of colorectal cancer, we cover: • Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy For people who are ages 50-85, have no symptoms and are at an average risk of developing colorectal cancer, we cover: • Cologuard® - a non-invasive colon cancer at-home test every 3 years.
+Somices that are second for you when you get these services that are second for you and for you when you get these services that you must pay when you get these services that you must pay when you get these services that you must pay when you get these services that you must pay when you get these services that you must pay when you get these services that you must pay when you get these services that you must pay when you get the services that you when you wh you get these services Services that are covered for you In-network: Out-of-network: Colorectal cancer screening (continued) For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy For people who are ages 50-85, have no symptoms and are at an average risk of developing colorectal cancer, we cover: Cologuard[®] - a non-invasive colon cancer at-home test every 3 years.
 A screening colonoscopy is a procedure to find colon polyps, cancer, or other colorectal related conditions in individuals with no signs or symptoms.
 A screening colonoscopy can become a diagnostic colonoscopy during the procedure itself.
 A diagnostic colonoscopy is performed in order to explain symptoms identified by your physician (for example, blood in stools, change in bowel movements, iron deficiency due to anemia, persistent abdominal pain, etc.), because you've had a previous colonoscopy that resulted in removal of polyps, or other colorectal related conditions.
 If your physician orders a diagnostic colonoscopy see "Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers" or "Outpatient diagnostic tests and therapeutic services and supplies" for cost share.